What Is Asbestos Exposure?

 Occupational Exposure

-Before the asbestos bans and regulations, many industries used asbestos in their products and facilities, putting millions of workers at risk.
+Occupational asbestos exposure is the No.1 cause of mesothelioma.
+Before the bans on asbestos, many industries used it in products and buildings.
+This put millions of workers in danger.
 U.S. workers in mining, heavy industry and all construction trades were often exposed to asbestos fibers while on the job.

 Hankscraft Asbestos-Lined Baby Bottle Warmer